 Ensuring that PLDI graduates are supported, prepared and able to go back into their communities to commit to social change and to challenge HIV stigma is an ambitious undertaking.
 It is our belief that it is the collective effort and the passion of PLHIV who have driven many of the changes in HIV policy, practice and research and it is PLHIV who will affect how we see HIV tomorrow.

-Visit the new PLDI site from May 7-24 to to submit your application: pldi.ca/apply
+Visit the new PLDI site and submit your application by 5 PM Pacific time on June 1: pldi.ca/apply